cultivo-hy/UniversityProject/README.md

 # UniversityProject
-University Term Project not perfect almost
+University Term Project and not perfect